Discover more from Weekend Wisdom - Dan Isaacman

 1. Commitment

-The value of an idea is in the follow-through and the physical manifestation of the end-product.
+The value of an idea is in the follow-through.

 You possess an innate intention to complete the project and a clear vision of the end outcome.

-You leverage the know-how, guidance, and assistance from relevant helpers to seek out people who have completed similar projects and processes.
+You leverage the know-how, guidance, and assistance to seek out people who have completed similar projects and processes.

 2 Design